 Note: Medical care must be for expenses to diagnose, cure, mitigate, treat or prevent disease, or to affect any structure or function of the human body.

 While eligible health care expenses of any amount up to your Plan Year goal amount are reimbursable, you must accumulate claims totaling at least $50 before submitting a Claim Form, unless your account balance is less than $50.

-All completed Claim Forms must be submitted directly to the FSA Program Administrative Office and received by the last day of the month in order to be processed for that month.
+All completed Claim Forms must be submitted via secure mail electronically to: https://nyc-fsa.leapfile.net and received by the 25th day of the month in order to be processed for that month.
 You will only be reimbursed for health-related expenses that are provided during the applicable Plan Year or Grace Period.

 Note: No reimbursement can be made prior to the service actually being provided.
 Claims should be submitted in a timely manner.

 A Grace Period is provided, from January 1 through March 15 following the close of the Plan Year, during which you may submit claims for eligible health care expenses incurred during the Grace Period using the remaining balance in your previous year's account, if any.

 A Claims Run-Out Period is provided, from January 1st through May 31st following the close of the Plan Year's Grace Period, to submit claims for services performed during the previous Plan Year or Grace Period.